pmslingr/webflow-endpoint/README.md

 ### Connect To Webflow

-This button will trigger the Oauth connection process and will fill the fields: "Authorization Code" and "Authorization Token".
+This button will trigger the Oauth connection process and will fill the fields: "Authorization Code".

 ### Authorization Code